mendisofficial/weather-app-js/README.md

 # weather-app-js

-Task 1: Setup and Basic HTML Structure
-Create a new project folder.
-55
-Add an HTML file and name it index.html.
-55
-Create the basic HTML structure within index.html.
-55 Link the CSS file and the icons to the HTML file.
-55 Set up a search box with an input field and a search button.
-Apply basic CSS styling to the search box.

 Task 2: Styling the Search Box
 Add CSS rules to style the card containing the search box.
 Style the input field and the search button.